SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Experiments

 {\bf{Attacker's Capability:}} As the existing studies on FL backdoor attacks \cite{chameleon, neurotoxin} have shown, we assume an FL system conducting NLP tasks where the attacker can persistently target the system for $AttackNum$ global rounds.
+The value of $AttackNum$ is chosen to allow sufficient rounds for the backdoor effect to converge, enabling clear observation of its durability over rounds.
 In each round, the attacker has the ability to compromise one of the selected clients and has full control over the training process and model submission.\\

-{\bf{Attacker's Goal:}} The attacker's goal is to implant a backdoor into the FL model by applying layer-wise gradient masking, specifically targeting certain layers to bypass defense mechanisms.
-Furthermore, within these targeted layers, the attacker applies gradient masking to the top-$k$\% of gradients of targeted layers, ensuring that the backdoor remains in the FL model for an extended period, even after the backdoor injection is complete.\\
+{\bf{Attacker's Goal:}} The attacker's goal is to implant a backdoor into the FL model by applying layer-wise gradient masking to specific layers, thereby bypassing defense mechanisms.
+Within these layers, the attacker masks the top-$k$\% of gradients to ensure the backdoor persists in the model even after injection ends.